ILIAS-eLearning/ILIAS/tests/README.md

 <a name="naming"></a>
 ### Naming
 "Rework test names and code to tell stories."
-[1, Location 1324] This means to treat the tests as a specification which tells everything about the behaviours of the unit under test.
+[1, Chap.
+4] This means to treat the tests as a specification which tells everything about the behaviours of the unit under test.